tylerhenry705-lgtm/tylerhenry705/README.md

 A Java project that creates a Bagel GUI and calculates the prices of the bagels.
 ## Celebrity Cats Project
 A Java project that converts a stream of celebrities into a stream of their pets.
+## Calculator Project
+A Java Project that calculates the pi value per 1000 tries.
 ## Fox and Rabbit Project
 A Java project that simulates the number of foxes and rabbits in the field.
 ## Horses and Burros Project